 Alysia Mazzella is an artist, gardener, and candle maker based in the mountains of Newburgh, New York.
-Her handmade collection roots in the old world of slow-made tradition and one-by-one: when tapers were hand-dipped, books were bound by hand, and herbal medicine was grown from seed.
-Alysia has tended the garden her whole life with farming passed down for many generations, tracing back to her Italian great-grandparents.
+Her handmade collection roots in the old world of slow-made traditions and one-by-one: when tapers were hand-dipped, books were bound by hand, and herbal medicine was grown from seed.

 After graduating Newburgh Free Academy with the Certificate of Artistic Excellence (2007), Alysia launched her first company 21-7 Magazine (2008-2011).
 21-7 was an online website that featured underground artists, some of whom are now mainstream: Little Dragon, Kendrick Lamar, Big Sean, Ke$ha.
 From 2011–2017, Alysia worked as a Photo Editor for NatGeo photojournalists and a local wedding photographer, as well as a freelance Videographer, producing independent music videos, short films, short documentaries.